 Is this for all ages?
 Is there kids' programming?

 Yes!
-All ages are welcome at the New Story Festival next March.
+All ages are welcome at the New Story Festival.
 Children 12 and under are free and teens aged 13-18 can attend for only $20.
 Our Kids program (for ages 5-11) will be run by the Whole Life Learning Center, which provides holistic and alternative education in south Austin.
 The Kids area will be in a secure space, allowing parents the option to drop off their children in a safe, fun environment so that you can enjoy other aspects of the festival without your children in tow.
 There will also be a more free-flowing Youth area offering teenagers opportunities for connection, creativity, and curated, youth-specific content.
 A free babysitting area for children under-5 years old with certified, experienced caregivers is also available to anyone who needs it.
-Please register your children and let us know their ages if you intend on using any of these options.

 Where can I stay?
 Is there housing on-site?
 What about camping?